Design of the Artificial: lessons from the biological roots of general intelligence: Contextual computation

-If the nature of intelligence is rooted in a contextual, non-local information control and feedback, then it follows that there is no blueprint for the solution and the correspondence between the causality of information and microscopic dynamics of the nervous system.
-It is essential to note that this claim does not negate the role of the physical substrate (molecules, neurons and networks) of information flow, but rather portrays the non-optimality and non-uniqueness of the multiscale contextual causality of information processing.
-In such a setting, the need for heuristics in exposure to new environments/problems becomes evident. ``Trial and error'' as the fundamental heuristic strategy derived from experience with similar problems \cite{Pearl1984} and a method of problem solving and error elimination under various forms of selective pressure \cite{Radnitzky1989} stands as the likely candidate.
+If the nature of intelligence is rooted in a contextual, non-local information control and feedback, then it follows that there is no fixed solution and no correspondence between the causality of information and microscopic dynamics of the nervous system.
+It is important to note that this claim does not negate the role of the physical substrate (molecules, neurons and networks) of information flow, but rather depicts the non-optimality and non-uniqueness of the multiscale contextual causality of information processing.
+In such a setting, the need for heuristics in exposure to new environments/problems becomes evident. ``Trial and error’’ as the basic heuristic strategy derived from experience with similar problems \cite{Pearl1984} and a method of problem solving and error elimination under various forms of selective pressure \cite{Radnitzky1989} stands as the likely candidate.
 Unsurprisingly, it has been suggested that chess masters do not rely on flash of insight or superior memory or faster processing, but rather implement a heuristic selective and non-exhaustive trial and error in the tree of possible moves \cite{Simon1962a}.
-Since the non-optimality and non-uniqueness of trial-error seem to be the essence of AGI as well as byproducts of contextual information processing, one may ask where and how they could be superior to the alternatives?
+Since the non-optimality and non-uniqueness of trial-error seem to be the essence of AGI as well as byproducts of contextual information processing, one may ask where and how they could be better than the alternatives?